 Welcome.
 It is our goal to take exceptional care of you and your family.
-In the years to come, as you think of this experience, we want you to recall a peaceful, healing time when the best staff and doctors, armed with the newest technology, worked together for your health and safety.
-Toward that goal, all of the information you need about your stay is in this section.
+As you think of this experience, we want you to recall a peaceful, healing time when a dedicated staff and doctors, using the most advanced technology, worked together for your health and safety.
+Here's important information to help you plan and get the most out of your stay.

-A representative may contact you prior to your admission to verify your personal information such as; your current address, phone number, and employer, and to discuss your insurance benefits or payment arrangements.
+A representative may contact you prior to your admission to verify personal information such as your current address, phone number and employer, and to discuss your insurance benefits or payment arrangements.
 Financial counseling is available if you do not have insurance.
 It is always best to clear up questions about insurance prior to the day of your procedure.
-For assistance, call Patient Financial Services at (831) 755-0732 between 8:00 a.m. and 4:30 p.m.
-Monday through Friday.
+For assistance, call Patient Financial Services at (831) 755-0732 between 8:00 a.m. and 4:30 p.m., Monday through Friday.

 During Your Stay

-For the benefit of all patients it is important that your guests not visit you if they are feeling less than 100%, have recently had a cold, flu or have been diagnosed with a communicable disease within the past three weeks.
-(Chicken pox, tuberculosis, mumps, measles.)
+For the benefit of all patients it is important that your guests not visit you if they are feeling less than 100 percent, have recently had a cold or the flu or have been diagnosed with a communicable disease such as chicken pox, tuberculosis, mumps and measles within the past three weeks.
 We do not want their visit to pose a risk to your health.

-Mail will be delivered to your room.
-Mail will be forwarded to you after you go home.
+Mail addressed to you at the hospital will be delivered to your room and forwarded to you after you go home.

-Flowers, balloons, and other gifts from the hospital gift shop or outside vendors will be delivered directly to your room.
-Because some patients have an allergy to latex, only Mylar balloons are allowed in the hospital.
+Flowers, balloons and other gifts from the hospital Gift Shop or outside vendors will be delivered directly to your room.
+Because some patients have an allergy to latex, only Mylar balloons are allowed.

 Your physician will prescribe a diet to suit your medical needs.
 If you have questions about your meals, your nurse can contact a hospital dietician for you.
 At breakfast you will receive a menu for the following day.
 Mark your choices and leave the menu on your bedside table.